sulaimanvesal/vertebraeSegementation/README.md

 ## How to train the model:
+Since the data were very few, I used an iterative data loader with online augmentation to cope with limited data and overfitting problems.
+During one epoch the data loader generates 100 augmented images/masks for training iteratively.
 _To train the model, please run the following command, you can change the parameters within the train.py file._

     python -u src\trainer.py -nc 3 -e 300